npalex/Lid-driven-cavity-Jeffrey-fluid/README.md

 ### **Step 4.
 Compute the pressure distribution:**

-&emsp;So far, the vector field $(\widetilde u, \widetilde v)$ is not divergence free.
+&emsp;So far, the velocity field $(\widetilde u, \widetilde v)$ is not divergence free.
 In order to satisfy continuity, $(\widetilde u, \widetilde v)$ is projected into a divergence-free vector field by correcting the result for pressure-driven flow via

 $$ u_{i,j}^{n+1} = \widetilde u_{i,j} -\Delta t\nabla p^{n+1}$$